inet-framework/inet/showcases/emulation/basic/doc/index.rst

    :scale: 100%
    :align: center

-The ``Upper`` part in the name of the module means that the upper part of the functionality of the interface is external.
+The ``ExtUpper`` part in the name of the module means that the upper part of the functionality of the interface is external.
 The :ned:`ExtEthernetTapDeviceFileIo` (``tap``) module provides connection to a real TAP interface of the host computer which is running the simulation.
+%TODO: it's not entirely clear what is the purpose of the TAP interface, see above

-In order for these emulation examples to work, some configuration of the real operating environment is needed as well.
+%TODO: this is a too generic sentence and not too informative, should be replaced with a more specific one or removed In order for these emulation examples to work, some configuration of the real operating environment is needed as well.

+%TODO: the shell scripts should only be mentioned at the end, that they contain all the necessary commands, and that they are self contained and ready to be run
-For each configuration, the ``Test<ConfigurationName>.sh`` file contains the commands, that we need to execute in the terminal under Linux.
+%TODO: while you are explaining the operation, it's not important to mention them, just explain the individual parts For each configuration, the ``Test<ConfigurationName>.sh`` file contains the commands, that we need to execute in the terminal under Linux.
 Now, we will only look at some of the common steps.